 - Professor Emeritus, Department of Radiology and Imaging Services

 - Emory University School of Medicine

 - Discovery and Developmental Therapeutics

 Dr. Cohen earned his Doctor of Medicine from the University of Texas in Gavelston, Texas, graduating first in his medical school class in 1974.
-He completed his internship at the Boston Children’s Hospital of Harvard Medical School in 1975 and remained in Boston to complete his residency in pediatrics at Beth Israel Deaconess Medical Center in 1979.
+He completed his internship at the Boston Children's Hospital of Harvard Medical School in 1975 and remained in Boston to complete his residency in diagnostic radiology at Beth Israel Deaconess Medical Center in 1979.

 Dr. Cohen is a member of Alpha Omega Alpha Honor Medical Society and received a scholarship from the organization for graduating as valedictorian.

 Dr. Cohen specializes in the research of emerging magnetic resonance imaging techniques and horizons for evaluating lesions of the breast.
 He presented on this subject to fellow researchers at the annual meeting of the Radiology Society of North America in Chicago in 2008.
 He was also a site Principal Investigator in the ACRIN multi-institutional trial, which validated digital mammography for breast cancer detection.
 Dr. Cohen's research currently centers on digital tomosynthesis and molecular breast imaging.

 Dr. Cohen has earned a plethora of awards including the Lange Publisher's Award, the Eugene L. Porter Memorial Award in Physiology, the Roche Award, Randall Award, the Upjon Achievement Award, the Editor’s Recognition with Distinction from the academic journal Radiology (2003, 2004, 2005, 2006, 2007, and Special Distinction in 2002).
 He was also named a fellow of the American College of Radiology and the Society of Breast Imaging.